 Lithography consists of six basic steps: Wafer Preparation, applying the photoresist coat, softbaking, exposing, post-exposure baking, and development.

 Notes: Carry the wafers being processed in a quartz wafer carrier during the lithography process.

-Cleaning Cleaning - Use Simple Clean with Acetone and IPA Dehydration Bake Set the Clean Oven to 120° C. Transfer wafers to a metal wafer carrier.
+Clean the wafer, Use Simple Clean with Acetone and IPA.
+Dehydration Bake Set the Clean Oven to 120° C. Transfer wafers to a metal wafer carrier.
 Bake the wafers for 10 minutes in the oven.
 Remove the wafer carrier from the oven using the metal carrier handle.
 Transfer wafers back to quartz carrier

 Adhesion Promotion Adhesion Promotion is not a necessary step but can be used to get better adhesion of photoresist to substrate.
 Adhesion promotion is especially useful when dealing with very small features < 1 micron.
 HMDS Mount the wafer on the Laurell Spinner.
 Apply 4 drops of HMDS to the wafer Spin the wafer at 3000 rpm with an acceleration of 500 rpm for 10 seconds.
 SurPass3000> (Wafers do not need dehydration bake)